 This soup fits the bill when the days are still just cool enough to justify a warm meal, but not cold enough to warrant, say, a chili.
 It’s a vibrant green colour (hey cilantro!); ultra creamy thanks to roasted cauliflower; and it gets a hit of complexity from tahini.
 Lemon juice adds brightness, and I’ve intentionally kept the spices simple here to really allow the simple trifecta of tahini, lemon, and cilantro to shine.
 Chickpeas roasted with extra virgin olive oil and za’atar (a middle eastern spice blend made with sumac, oregano, thyme, and sesame) add not only texture, but a boost of protein, too.

 While it’s pretty nutritionally balanced as far as soups go, a bowl of soup never constitutes a meal for me- I always need some good sourdough bread, homemade flatbread, and/or salad to round out the meal.
-(But then again, I’m a volume eater, lol.)
-I served this soup with braised purple cabbage and bread, and we found it to be the perfect combination!
+I think that my sweet potato tortillas topped with hummus or Moroccan lentil dip would pair beautifully with this soup.

 - 1 large head cauliflower, chopped into florets

 - 2.5 tbsp extra-virgin olive oil, divided

 - 1 heaping cup chopped yellow onion